 - 2011: infotex rolled out its Event Log Management Visualization Interface.

-- 2012: Dan Hadaway purchased the remaining 75% of infotex from Bucheri McCarty & Metz, LLP, becoming sole owner of the Company.
+- 2012: Dan and Stacey Hadaway purchased the remaining 75% of infotex from Bucheri McCarty & Metz, LLP, becoming sole owners of the Company.

 - 2012: infotex introduced Midnight Caching and its Interactive Daily Report.